MicrosoftDocs/dataexplorer-docs/data-explorer/java-ingest-data.md

 Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
 It provides a [Java client library](kusto/api/java/kusto-java-client-library.md) for interacting with the Azure Data Explorer service that can be used to ingest, issue control commands and query data in Azure Data Explorer clusters.

-In this article, you first create a table and data mapping in a test cluster.
-You then queue an ingestion to the cluster using the Java SDK and validate the results.
+In this article, you first create a table and a data mapping in a test cluster.
+You then queue an ingestion from blob storage to the cluster using the Java SDK and validate the results.

 ## Prerequisites